TokisanGames/Terrain3D/doc/docs/integrating.md

 ## Detecting Terrain Height or Position

 There are multiple ways to detect an intersection with the terrain.
+After which you may wish to use `Terrain3DStorage.get_normal(global_position)`.

 ### Query the height at any position